How To Host A Cooking Class: The Ultimate Guide For Chefs

 Based on our attendance register, we’ve honed in on the following types of people who pay for cooking classes:

-3. People who live alone and are tired of takeout
+- Bachelor/ettes who are tired of takeout

 Each of these specific audiences provides a potential cooking class theme to host.
 Your cooking class(es) will likely have a mix of the above groups, and you might even get some unexpected attendees who have their reasons for wanting to learn how to cook.